 65 Creative Writing Prompts for Kids

 You’ll also need writing supplies.
 A pen and paper works well.
-Though your child might want to decorate the paper a it with crayons or colored pencils.
-They can also use a computer with a word process if they prefer.
+However, your child might want to decorate the paper with crayons or colored pencils.
+They can also use a computer with a word processor if they prefer.

-You can use writing prompts several different ways.
+You can use writing prompts in several different ways.
 Here are a few of my favorites:

 - Write each prompt on a slip of paper and let your child draw one out randomly.